dashio-connect/python-dashio/Documents/Documentation.md

 * *precision : Precision, optional.* precision, by default Precision.OFF
 * *keyboard_type : Keyboard, optional.* Keyboard type for the textbox, by default Keyboard.ALL.
 * *close_keyboard_on_send : bool, optional.* Set to True to close keyboard on close, by default True.
+* *caption_mode : CaptionMode, optional.* default CaptionMode.MSG.
+CaptionMode.MSG is for when the caption receives messages to be displayed.
+CaptionMode.SENT is when the caption shows the last message the user has entered.
 * *column_no : int.* Optional default is 1.
 Must be 1..3.
 The Dash App reports its screen size in columns. column_no allows you to specify which column no to load into.
 Each control can store three configs that define how the device looks for Dash apps installed on single column phones or 2 column fold out phones or 3 column tablets.

 #### Text Box Message Attributes

 * *text : str.* Sends text to the **Dash** app.
 * *color : Color.* The text color, by default Color.WHITE.
+* *caption : str.* Sends the caption text to the **Dash** app.
+* *caption_color : Color.* The caption color, by default Color.WHITE

 #### Text Box Methods